typelevel/frameless/docs/src/main/tut/TypedDatasetVsSparkDataset.md

 ## Aggregate vs Projected columns

-Vanilla `Datasets` do not distinguish between columns created from aggregate operations, such as summing or averaging, and simple projections/selections.
+Spark's `Dataset` do not distinguish between columns created from aggregate operations, such as summing or averaging, and simple projections/selections.
 This is problematic when you start mixing the two.